Locally solid convergences and order continuity of positive operators: Order continuity of homomorphisms

 Now that the equivalence of the conditions (i)-(v) are established it is left to prove that if under these conditions $\left(f_{\alpha}\right)_{\alpha\in A}\subset E_{+}$ is uo-null in $F$, then it is uo-null in $E$.
 Indeed, for every $e\in E_{+}$ the net $\left(e\wedge f_{\alpha}\right)_{\alpha\in A}\subset\left[0_{F},e\right]\cap F$ is order null in $F$.
 It follows that $e\wedge f_{\alpha}\xrightarrow[]{o} 0_{F}$ in $E$.
 As $e$ was arbitrary, we conclude that $f_{\alpha}\xrightarrow[]{uo} 0_{F}$ in $E$. \end{proof}

 Let us now investigate when a sublattice is order embedded.
 Clearly, regularity is a necessary condition.
-Recall that an ideal $H\subset F$ is called a \emph{projection band} if $F=H+H^{d}$ (and so there is a projection $P:F\to H$, which is a homomorphism).
+Recall that an ideal $H\subset F$ is called a \emph{projection band} if $F=H+H^{d}$ (and so there is a projection $P:F\to H$, which is a homomorphism with $H=PF$).
+We will need the following auxiliary claim:

-\begin{proposition} For an ideal $H\subset F$ the following conditions are equivalent: \item[(i)] $H$ is a projection band; \item[(ii)] Every $G\subset H$ which is order bounded in $F$ is order bounded in $H$; \item[(iii)] The inclusion operator from $H$ into $F$ is an order embedding. \end{proposition}

-One can show that in the condition (ii) it is enough to only consider $G$'s which consist of mutually disjoint elements (see \cite{erz0}).
-We will prove (ii)$\Rightarrow$(i) now, while (i)$\Rightarrow$(iii)$\Rightarrow$(ii) follows from a more general Proposition \ref{oh2} below.